xorrkaz/ncrcfun/oper-data.md

   </routing-state>
 </data>
 ```
-NOTE: NOTE: XPATH is being used for a specific query of a single route.
+NOTE: XPATH is being used for a specific query of a single route.

 Finally, from a NETCONF point of view, your software should be able to determine the presence of the ODM on the network element through the following from a capabilities exchange:
 ```